(Updated on 03/04/2019)

 APPLE IPAD 9.7, IPAD 2017, IPAD 5th GENERATION

 Now lets tackle and move to the iPad family line of tablets.
 This tablet family also follows the same formula (iPad, iPad Air, iPad Pro, iPad mini) for their line break down.
-As you can see they actually use the similar logic with the tablet as they did with the MacBook family, and each version has it’s designated, ‘generation’ for the version rather than year and timeframe.
+As you can see they actually use similar logic with the tablet as they did with the MacBook family, and each version has it’s designated, ‘generation’ for the version rather than year and timeframe.
 The new 2017 iPad actually falls under the original iPad line and follows the previous, iPad 4 (4th generation), and not the iPad Air 2 (2nd generation).
 The official name for this new tablet is iPad 5th generation, corresponding to their official online help documentation.

 With Apple officially discontinuing the iPad Air 2, the ‘iPad Air” line does not currently have a replacement or predecessor until further notice.
-This was the same situation back when the ‘iPad 4’ was discontinued with the launch of the iPad Air, 1st generation model.
+This was the same situation back when the ‘iPad 4’ was discontinued the launch of the iPad Air, 1st generation model.
 Now today, we know that the new predecessor to the iPad 4 is this new iPad, 5th generation (iPad 5).
-Also, we now know that the new iPad released in 2017 is not the replacement model for the iPad Air 2, (iPad Air, 2nd generation).
+Also, we now know that the new iPad released in 2017 is not the replacement model for iPad Air 2, (iPad Air, 2nd generation).

 Apple Tablet Lines:

 - iPad Air

 - iPad Pro

 Just for giggles, I am adding some feature highlights of the new iPad, 5th generation for you to quickly review.
 You can also go to Apple’s website for more comparison information on the new iPad.
 Some of these features are pretty straightforward but always good to get confirmation that they do exist because you never know, it might disappear like the mute switch above the volume buttons. :)